#SOUTHAFRICA: The Indian community of South Africa have observed rituals this weekend celebrating their ancestral heritage this month.

-The Indian community marks the 157th anniversary of the arrival of indentured Indian labourers to South Africa who during the colonial era, were recruited by the government to work in the sugar plantations of Natal.
+This year has marked 159 year anniversary of the arrival of indentured Indian labourer to South Africa who during the colonial era, were recruited by the government to work in the sugar plantations of Natal.

 In search of a better life because of the caste system in India which left many in crippling debt and poverty, many Indians boarded the Truro ship that left Madras and anchored in Port Natal.
 They touched land on November 16, 1860.